franklintiel/django-semantic-ui/README.md

 - 1.0.1: Bugs fixed semantic folder not found or not exists.
 - 1.0.2: Bugs fixed semantid and static folders not found or not exists.
 - 1.0.3: README.md file updated, bugs fixed self.semantic_ui_version undefined.
+- 1.1.0: Logic updated to install / uninstall django-semantic-ui, new settings added.